Greystar: Lawsuits

 In 2019, the company was sued for violating consumer protection laws.
 In a Los Angeles County Superior Court filing, Greystar was charged with gathering extensive personal identifying information about its tenants without their knowledge or consent.
 At five Greystar-owned apartment buildings, the company collected information about its tenants' "character" and "general reputation."
+In 2021, the firm's business model was alleged to be adding to Ireland's housing crisis.